 Other hydrological features in the park that have been shaped, and are still being modified, by mountain valley glaciations are the numerous lakes.
 Eklutna Lake, at nearly 7 miles long and 1 mile wide, is the largest lake within the park boundary and probably the most well-known.
-This natural lake and the surrounding Eklutna Valley watershed, in addition to the Ship Creek Valley watershed, presently provide 75 percent of the Municipality of Anchorage's domestic water supply.
-Also contributing to the municipal water supply is the Campbell Creek drainage.
+This natural lake and the surrounding Eklutna Valley watershed, in addition to the Ship Creek Valley watershed, presently provide 93 percent of the Municipality of Anchorage's domestic water supply.
+Drainage from the Chugach State Park Hillside Unit, primarily from the Campbell Creek watershed, recharges aquifers under Anchorage used for drinking water.
 Protection of the Anchorage water supply which originates in the park is one of the mandates of the legislation which created Chugach State Park.